 The hierarchy for music careers: Spotify monthly listeners > Spotify followers > TikTok followers.
 The first two represent durable audience assets.
 TikTok followers are a top-of-funnel metric — valuable as a source, not as a destination.

-How Autohype optimizes for the right metric
+How to buy promotion that optimizes for the right metric

 The daily compounding works like this: 30 clips per month → each clip reaches a new audience pool → the strongest clips drive TikTok followers → those followers convert to Spotify streams → Spotify streams build monthly listener count → monthly listeners build every downstream career opportunity.